Nine News: Today

-Today is a breakfast talk show, news, weather, and infotainment format broadcast weekdays from 5:30 am to 9:00 am, live from TCN studios in North Sydney and is presented by Karl Stefanovic and Sarah Abo with news presenter Jayne Azzopardi, sport presenter Danika Mason, and weather presenter Tim Davies.
+Today is a breakfast talk show, news, weather, and infotainment format broadcast weekdays from 5:30 am to 9:00 am, live from TCN studios in North Sydney and is hosted by Tom Steinfort and Sylvia Jeffreys with news presenter Jayne Azzopardi, sport presenter Danika Mason, and weather presenter Tim Davies.

 Today Extra

-Today Extra is the network's morning talk show, hosted by David Campbell and Sylvia Jeffreys with news presenter Deborah Knight (Monday to Thursday) and Kate Creedon (Friday) from TCN studios in North Sydney.
+Today Extra is the network's morning talk show, hosted by David Campbell and Belinda Russell with news presenter Deborah Knight (Monday to Thursday) and Kate Creedon (Friday) from TCN studios in North Sydney.
 The show airs between 9:00 am and 11:30 am weekdays and follows the Nine Network's breakfast news program Today, with both programs closely interlinked.

 Weekend Today

-Weekend Today is broadcast weekends from 7:00 am to 10:00 am from TCN studios in North Sydney and is presented by Maia Kealoha and Alison Piotrowski with news presenter Lizzie Pearl and weather presenter Dan Anstey.
+Weekend Today is broadcast weekends from 7:00 am to 10:00 am from TCN studios in North Sydney and is hosted by Michael Atkinson and Alison Piotrowski with news presenter Lizzie Pearl and weather presenter Dan Anstey.

 Current Affair programming

 A Current Affair

-A Current Affair is presented from TCN studios in North Sydney from 7:00pm to 7:30pm by Allison Langdon (Monday to Thursday) and Deborah Knight (Friday & Saturday).
+A Current Affair is hosted from TCN studios in North Sydney from 7:00pm to 7:30pm by Allison Langdon (Monday to Friday) and Deborah Knight (Saturday).